 Business Pant Suit

-There’s just something so elegant about a woman in a pantsuit.
+There’s just something so elegant about a women's pantsuit.
 It exudes confidence and sophistication.
-Today’s pantsuits come in a variety of colors, fabrics, and cuts that can easily take you from day to night, making them the perfect business formal attire for women.
+Today’s women's suits come in a variety of colors, fabrics, and cuts that can easily take you from day to night, making them the perfect business formal attire for women.
 Light colors in softer fabrics work well for daytime affairs, while rich dark fabrics look great for evening occasions.

 Business Blouses & Dress Shirts

 The top you choose to wear will complete the perfect suit.
 Selecting the right top is just as important as selecting the right business suit.
 You want to make sure that your top fits well and complements your suit’s color and fabric to create the perfect Business Formal look.

 Choose a well-fitted blouse or shirt that isn’t too big and won’t look bulky underneath your suit.
 Steer clear of sheer and transparent fabrics when following a business formal dress code.
 A fitted cotton shirt or a blouse made of quality micro-fiber blends are great alternatives.
 If your blouse is made of thin material, wear a tank top underneath to keep it looking professional.
 While you can never go wrong with a crisp, white button-up shirt, don’t feel restricted.
 Stripes, printed tops, and bold colors can look great for a fashionable Business Formal look.

 |Burgundy Houndstooth Dress Shirt||Premium Blue Linen Shirt|